IronBazooka999/aps-plus/README.md

 # APS+
 The Arras.io Private Server Template was originally made by Oblivion#3940 (aka z46-dev), then improved by Zenphia#5994, and now refined and optimized by damocles#0001 (https://github.com/SpanksMcYeet/)

-***I am not taking requests for code edits.
-If you want to provide feedback, please do so in the suggestions channel in the discord server.
-The server isn't public yet but it soon will be.***

 ## Setting up your server

 Once you've remixed the template, follow these steps: